revarbat/muv/REFERENCE.md

 Language Syntax
 ===============

 Comments
 --------

-Comments can use either of the following syntaxes:
+Comments can take one of two styles.
+For single-line comments, you can use:

     // Single line comment.

-or
+For multi-line comments, you can use:

     /*
     multiple